Tuition and Fees

-- To develop the competence to produce original research and written works to advance the scholarship on Islamic Studies and Christian-Muslim Relations for the benefit of religious communities, academy, and society
+- competence to produce original research and written works to advance the scholarship on Islamic Studies and Christian-Muslim Relations for the benefit of religious communities, academy, and society

-- To gain the knowledge, skills and competence to teach in these subjects in religious communities and academia
+- knowledge, skills and competence to teach in these subjects in religious communities and academia

 Contact Tina Demo, Director of Recruitment and Admissions,